How To Hike Mount Allan in Kananaskis Country

 How Hard is it to Hike Mount Allan?

 As far as hikes in Kananaskis go, I would rate this hike on the easier side.
-The only difference is that it is a long day, given the distance.
+The only difference is that it is a long day, given the distance and elevation gain.
 I would put it on par with Mount Bourgeau in Banff National Park.
-However, there is nothing technical about this hike, and there is very, very light scrambling involved, unlike others in Kananaskis.

-The route is straightforward to follow once you are on the trail.
+However, unlike others in Kananaskis, this hike is not technical and only involves very, very light scrambling.
+The route is also straightforward once you are on the trail.

 Are dogs and kids appropriate to hike Mount Allan?

 Mount Allan is relatively busy.
 It’s a popular hike in Kananaskis, and on a nice summer weekend day, you’ll likely find plenty of other people enjoying this hike.
-Though it’s nowhere as busy as some hikes in Banff National Park and around Lake Louise.
+Though it’s nowhere as busy as some hikes in Banff National Park and around Lake Louise and there will be plenty of room on the trail for everyone.

 Wildlife Awareness on The Hike

-If you’re on any hikes in Kananaskis, you should practice proper wildlife awareness.
-There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
+You should practice proper wildlife awareness on any hikes in Kananaskis.
+The region has frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
 They are all a potential threat to humans, and we should reduce our impact on their natural lives.

-Before any hike or walk-in the Canadian Rockies, you need to have bear spray.
+Before hiking or walking in the Canadian Rockies, you must have bear spray.
 Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
 We wear our bear sprays on our hips.

 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re at the summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.